anurmanov/hacker_news/README.md

 Service can be installed via Linux Systemd subsystem.
 File setup.sh has bash script .

+The source codes of the django project is located in ./web/src/hacker_news path.

-Fetching mechanism is implemented in the module updater/tasks.py End-point /posts/ is implemented in the module /updater/views.py
+Fetching mechanism is implemented in the module updater/tasks.py End-point /posts/ is implemented in the module updater/views.py

 All significant parts of the code are provided by comments.

+P.S.: Docker containers postgres, web, redis works on special internal network in case of enhancement of the security of system.
+These containers has static ip-addresses for implementing unit test.
+There is variable hn_postgres_ipv4_address in the configuration module settings.py.
+The value of this variable must be equal to ip address of the postgres service in the docker-compose.yml.